choria-legacy/marionette-collective/website/reference/basic/gettingstarted_debian.md

 The rest of this guide will assume you set up a Apt repository.
 Puppet Labs hosts a Apt repository with all these dependencies at _apt.puppetlabs.com_.

 ## ActiveMQ

 ActiveMQ is currently the most used and tested middleware for use with MCollective.

 You need at least one ActiveMQ server on your network, all the nodes you wish to manage will connect to the central ActiveMQ server.
-Later on your can [cluster the ActiveMQ servers for availability and scale][ActiveMQClustering].
+Later on you can [cluster the ActiveMQ servers for availability and scale][ActiveMQClustering].

 ### Install